 Step 6 - Style your site

-You can make style changes using Site Styles.
-Style changes are edits to the look of your site, like fonts, colors, backgrounds, and spacing.
+You can make style changes in the Design panel.
+Style changes are edits to the look of your site, like fonts, colors, backgrounds, spacing, and other specific elements.

-Each template's Site Styles has different options.
-These work with the template’s features and overall design to help you create a balanced, well-designed site.
-You can search this Knowledge Base to find a guide on your template’s specific Site Styles settings.
+These settings work with your site’s features and overall design to help you create a balanced, well-designed site.

 Step 7 - Upgrade to paid service